Teaching Fellows Program

 Important Dates

-• Applicants will be informed of results by mid-April, 2024
+• Applicants will be informed of results by May 1, 2025

-• Teaching Fellows receive up to a 40% secondment from their Department/Faculty to the CTL for a three-year term, starting May 1, 2024.
-Only one Teaching Fellowship will be awarded per participating Faculty.
+• Teaching Fellows receive up to a 30% secondment from their Department/Faculty to the CTL for a two-year term, starting July 1, 2025.

 • Teaching Fellows will develop and implement a teaching innovation project.